proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

     false

-As we can see, creating an account and then returning the movie "Inception" is enough to make the server crash.
-Luckily PropEr didn't crash, since we have enclosed the property in a `?TRAPEXIT` macro.
+As we can see, creating an account and then returning the movie `inception` is enough to make the server crash.
+Luckily PropEr didn't crash this time, since we enclosed the property in a `?TRAPEXIT` macro.
 But why did the server crash in the first place?
-This happened because "Inception" was never available at the dvd-club.
-In real life we can be certain that nobody will ever return a movie that she didn't rent in advance.
+This happened because the `inception` movie was never available at the dvd-club.
+In real life, we can be certain that nobody will ever return a movie that they didn't rent in advance.
 However, in a production system there is always the possibility that an unlikely sequence of events might actually happen.
 For this reason, it's not a good idea to let our server crash and we shall fix the code later.
 For the moment, we are interested in discovering more bugs.
-So, we add a precondition that doesn't let this known bug appear.
+So, we add a precondition that doesn't let this situation happen.

     :::erlang
     precondition(S, {call,_,return_dvd,[Password,Movie]}) ->